BMW i3 review

 |Electric||193 miles (WLTP)||6 hours (7kW, 0-100%)||30min (50kW, 20-80%)|

 There’s something about the BMW i3’s unique style, advanced construction and all-round prestige that suggests many drivers considering buying one probably wouldn’t get as far as a second glance at some of its rivals.

-Yes, if you simply want to get from A to B in a comfortable electric car, there are some very competent alternatives, with roomier interiors and terrific build quality, and that in their own way are just as good to drive.
-But while other brands have either converted existing models to electric power – think of the Volkswagen e-Golf – or made relatively unchallenging electric cars like the Renault ZOE or Nissan Leaf, the BMW i3 dared to be different.
-It boldly assumed that, far from being fearful of electric technology, potential buyers would want to make a statement about their futuristic transport choice.
+Yes, if you simply want to get from A to B in a comfortable electric car, there are some very competent alternatives, with roomier interiors.
+But while other brands have either converted existing models to electric power – think of the Volkswagen e-Golf – or made relatively unchallenging electric cars like the Renault ZOE or Nissan Leaf, the BMW i3 dares to be different.
+It boldly assumes that, far from being fearful of electric technology, potential buyers would want to make a statement about their transport choice.

 The BMW i3 certainly does that, even though it’s been around for the best part of a decade now.
 Well, as a concept at least, which is how the i3 first appeared at the Frankfurt Motor Show in 2011.
 It went on sale in the UK in 2014 and is the third best-selling electric car in the world, after the Tesla Model S and Nissan Leaf.